gazebosim/docs/fortress/install_windows_src.md

 2. Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
    The Community version is free for students, open-source developers, and personal development.
-Check "Desktop development with C++" in the Workloads tab, and uncheck "C++ Cmake Tools."
+Check "Desktop development with C++" in the Workloads tab, check "MFC and ATL support", and uncheck "C++ Cmake Tools."
 We will install cmake via Conda.

 3. Open a Visual Studio Command Prompt (search for "x64 Native Tools Command Prompt for VS 2019" in the Windows search field near the Windows button).
 Optionally,